 James Tucker Permanent, Temporary, Contract...

-According to a recent Raconteur report in The Times on the future of procurement, the job of a CPO does not feature widely in children’s lists of the top ten things they want to do when they grow up.
+According to a recent Raconteur report in The Times on , the job of a CPO does not feature widely in children’s lists of the top ten things they want to do when they grow up.
 Hardly surprising I hear you say, but a CPO is arguably one of the most varied and challenging jobs in business – especially given the evolving nature of the discipline and the changing skills that are needed to deliver robust and value-adding procurement strategies.

 CPO skill sets